gurumojo/text/neurodiversity/identity.md

 told myself it was for the science.
 I can still see details of that room when my mind wanders.
 The part that really and truly got me down that night...?
 He was so devoid of love.
-I went more to spy on possible futures than I ever felt compelled by using drugs or sharing his life, and after settling my freebase account and a bit of polite conversation I walked out almost as shattered as that last glimpse of his eyes told me he was over losing a new friend.
+I went more to spy on possible futures than I ever felt compelled by using drugs or sharing his life.
+After settling my freebase account and a bit of polite conversation I walked out almost as shattered as that last glimpse of his eyes told me he was over losing a new friend.

 I could still become him according to a recent psychological profile.